mikyll/Mobile-Systems-M/flashcards.md

 <details><summary><b>Answer: </b></summary>

 #### What are the two main models for data exchange protocols?
-IoT data exchange typically involves gateways and servers and communication can be initiated in two ways:
+IoT data exchange typically involves gateways and servers, and communication can be initiated in two ways:
 - **push**, gateways autonomously decide to send messages to servers (proactive);
 - **pull**, servers ask gateways to send messages (reactive);